 Ever since a certain nut and fruit bar company was bought out by a mega-corporation, and their bars subsequently shrunk up a bit in size, I’ve been experimenting at home with my own tasty blends.
-So far, my two favorites are my Pecan Pie Bars (amazing! – and in my ebook Dairy-Free & Gluten-Free) and these Mega Chocolate Fudge Bars.
+So far, my two favorites are my Raw Pecan Pie Bars / Bites (recipe in Eat Dairy Free) and these Healthy Chocolate Fudge Bars.

 I mean, up to three types of chocolate in one snack recipe, what’s not to love?
 To further up the ante, these fudge bars are made with nutritious dates, nuts, and don’t contain a drop of dairy or an ounce of gluten.
 The nuts add a little protein while the fruit and chocolate provide some all-natural, quick and tasty energy.
 As an added bonus, these healthy snack bars are safe for those schools with peanut-free policies.